 There are four strategies possible for any product / SBU and these are the strategies which are used after the BCG analysis.
 These strategies are

-2) Hold – The company cannot invest or it has other investment commitments due to which it holds the product in the same quadrant.
-Example – Holding a star there itself as higher investment to move a star into cash cow is currently not possible.
+The company cannot invest or it has other investment commitments due to which it holds the product in the same quadrant.
+Example – Holding a star there itself as a higher investment to move a star into a cash cow is currently not possible.

-Thus the BCG matrix is the best way for a business portfolio analysis.
+Thus the BCG matrix or Boston matrix is the best way for a business portfolio analysis.
 The strategies recommended after BCG analysis help the firm decide on the right line of action and help them implement the same.

 Liked this post?
 Check out the complete series on Strategy